Dantevg/Oblock/README.md

 ## REPL
 To enable the REPL, run Oblock with the `--interactive` or `-i` parameter.
 Each line is interpreted as an expression.
-To keep variables between REPL lines, you can store them in the block `O`, specifically meant for this:
+To assign variables at the top-level, you can wrap assignments in parentheses:
 ```
-> { O.hey = "hello" }
-{}
+> (hey := "hello")
-> O.hey
+> hey
 hello
 ```